infiniteflight/infiniteflight-docs/flying-guide/descent-to-landing/taxi-to-parking-and-shutdown.md

 Step 3

 : Reduce groundspeed to under 10kts and use the oversteer technique if you are a large aircraft to align your aircraft with the centerline as you turn onto the stand or parking spot

+> If the stand has Safedock, follow the on screen instructions